Vectors

 When the element type T is linear, Vec(T) is itself linear: the must-consume discipline propagates through the container.
 An implicit drop of Vec(T:Linear) is a compile error (the same diagnostic that governs ordinary linear values applies).
 Users must drain the vector (via pop or destructuring helpers) and then call dispose to release the buffer.

-Vec(T:Linear)::clone is rejected because linear values do not conform to the Clone interface (cloning would create a second linear obligation). @vec(...) and @vec_repeat(...) likewise reject linear element types.
+Vec(T:Linear)::clone is rejected because linear values do not conform to the Clone interface (cloning would create a second linear obligation).
+Vec(T:Linear)::clear and v[i] = x for Vec(T:Linear) are likewise rejected: both implicitly drop the displaced or cleared linear element.
+The prelude struct produced for Vec(T:Linear) omits these methods, so the dispatcher reports them as undefined. @vec(...) and @vec_repeat(...) likewise reject linear element types.